SKaplanOfficial/PyXA/README.md

 ```

 # Documentation
-The best way to learn about PyXA is to visit the [Documentation](https://skaplanofficial.github.io/PyXA/) section of this repository.
+The best way to learn about PyXA is to read the [documentation](https://pyxa.readthedocs.io/en/latest/).
 From there, you can find tutorials, examples, in-depth class and method documentation, and additional resources.

 For further help, consider joining the (PyXA Discord Server](https://discord.gg/Crypg65dxK) and asking your questions there.